JerrymiahPM/Intro-to-Roblox-Hacking/Variables.md

 <img src="https://github.com/JerrymiahPM/Roblox-Hacking-Full-Guide/assets/116575775/83ac0f53-5016-48bc-8068-801d0bc44882" width=240 height=171>

 As you can see, we created a variable called name.
 Then we initialized it.
 Inititializing a variable is basically the act of assigning a value to a variable.
 In this case, we assigned a string containing "My Name".

+### How would we use this in roblox exploiting?

+Well, you could use it if you want to define a string which is used multiple times.
+Maybe a name of your exploit name.

 ### Boolean datatype